Search

 Next, speak with a Fort Lauderdale nursing home abuse and neglect lawyer if you are looking to file a claim on your own behalf or on the behalf of an elderly loved one to hold their abuser accountable.
 Through a claim, you may also be able to recover compensation for all related physical, financial, and emotional damages.

-How Long Do I Have to File an Elder Abuse Claim?
+How Long Do I Have to File an Elder Abuse Claim in FL?

 Florida Statutes § 95.11 allows two years from the date of the abuse or neglect, the date a person discovered it, or could have been reasonably expected to discover it to file a claim.
 For instance, if your loved one told you they were being abused, but you ignored them, the court may consider that as the date you should have reasonably discovered the abuse.